Subfertility

 Coordination with trusted fertility specialists when IVF or IUI is needed

-Whether you’re just starting your journey or have been trying for a while, we’ll help you find answers and take confident next steps.
+Whether you’re just starting out or have been trying for a while we’ll help you find answers and take next steps with confidence.

-Additionally, our team of dedicated gynaecology consultants ensures you have access to specialised care across London and surrounding areas.
+Our team of dedicated gynaecology consultants means you have access to specialist care across London and surrounding areas.

-If pregnancy is taking longer than expected, don’t wait in silence or confusion.
-Subfertility is common — and highly treatable.
-With expert care, many couples go on to conceive naturally or with support.
-Understanding your individual spontaneous pregnancy prospect is crucial, as most pregnancies occur within the first six cycles of fertility-focused intercourse, after which the likelihood of spontaneous conception significantly decreases.
+Not getting pregnant as expected?
+Don’t wait in silence or uncertainty.
+Subfertility is common — and curable.
+With the right care many couples go on to conceive naturally or with support.
+Knowing your individual spontaneous pregnancy chances is key as most pregnancies occur within the first 6 cycles of fertility-focused intercourse after which the chances of spontaneous conception drop off.

-At Happiher, we combine advanced diagnostics, surgical skill, and compassionate guidance to help you move forward with hope and confidence.
+At Happiher we bring together advanced diagnostics, surgical expertise and supportive care to help you move forward with hope.